 To mark the centenary of Ginger Goodwin’s death, the Cumberland Museum and Archives led a series of programs and events that engaged the public with history through artistic, academic and immersive experiences.
 The activities included tours, workshops, theatre, music, lectures, visual art – and culminated with an emotional community re-enactment of Goodwin’s funeral procession on Dunsmuir Avenue.

 “We wanted the programming to reflect and celebrate the diverse voices which have kept this story alive over the years.”
 Says Anna Rambow, past Engagement Coordinator at the museum and member of the Miners Memorial Organizing Committee.
 “The funeral reenactment was powerful as it brought together many layers of people moved by Goodwin’s story while providing a profound connection to place.
 It demonstrated that there is a hunger to experience history through immersive experiences and human connection.”

 The week of events was planned over two years by museum staff, in collaboration with the Miners Memorial Organizing Committee, community, historians, artists, writers and volunteers.
 It could not have been successful without the sponsorship and support of our community partners, union partners, including our title sponsor, the BC Government and Service Employees’ Union, the Village of Cumberland and residents, and the Job Creation Partnership program.

 “Our team at the museum went over and above to make this celebration special – we thank all involved for their vision and determination in delivering such an ambitious project,” said Paul Laronde, Vice-Chair, Cumberland Museum and Archives.

-Representatives from the museum will attend an award ceremony and participate in a special history forum in Ottawa.
+Representatives from the museum attended an award ceremony and participated in a special history forum in Ottawa, January 19-20, 2020.
 To learn more about the award, visit www.canadashistory.ca.